CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M00-Gettingstarted.md

 ## Overview

-In this hands-on lab, you'll gain practical experience using **Microsoft Foundry** to create and manage AI development resources.
-You will learn how to create a Microsoft Foundry project, explore the Foundry portal interface, and understand how the project is connected to underlying Azure resources.
-You will also interact with the built-in **Ask AI** assistant to learn about platform capabilities, deploy a generative AI model from the Foundry model catalog, and test the deployed model in the playground.
+In this hands-on lab, you will explore the Microsoft Foundry development experience by using a pre-configured Microsoft Foundry resource and project.
+You will learn how Microsoft Foundry projects are organized within a parent resource, navigate the Foundry portal, and examine the Azure resources associated with your project.

+You will use the built-in Ask AI assistant to explore Microsoft Foundry capabilities, deploy a generative AI model from the model catalog, and test the deployed model in the playground.
+You will then configure a sample client application using your project endpoint, API key, and model deployment to connect to your deployed model.

-Additionally, you will configure a sample client application using your project endpoint, API key, and model deployment to connect with your deployed model.
-Through this application, you will explore a variety of AI capabilities including conversational AI, text analysis, speech features, computer vision, information extraction, and built-in safety guardrails.
-By the end of this lab, you will understand how Microsoft Foundry enables developers to build, deploy, and integrate AI-powered applications.
+Finally, you will interact with the application to explore a variety of AI capabilities, including conversational AI, text summarization, entity extraction, speech, computer vision, information extraction, and built-in responsible AI safety guardrails.
+By the end of this lab, you will understand how Microsoft Foundry provides a unified platform for deploying, managing, and integrating AI models into intelligent applications.

 ## Objectives

-By the end of this lab, you will be able to create and explore a project in **Microsoft Foundry**, deploy a generative AI model, and connect an application to the deployed model using project credentials.
+By the end of this lab, you will be able to explore and use a pre-configured **Microsoft Foundry** project, deploy a generative AI model, and connect an application to the deployed model using project credentials.

-1. **Create a project in Microsoft Foundry**: You will learn how to access the Microsoft Foundry portal, configure project settings such as subscription, resource group, and region, and create a project to organize AI models and resources.
+1. **Explore a Microsoft Foundry project**: Access a pre-configured Microsoft Foundry project and understand how projects are organized within a parent Foundry resource.

-2. **Explore the Microsoft Foundry portal and Azure resources**: You will navigate the Foundry portal to understand its key sections and view the Azure resources that support your Foundry project.
+2. **Explore the Microsoft Foundry portal**: Navigate the Discover, Build, Operate, and Docs sections to understand the tools and capabilities available for AI development and management.

-3. **Deploy and test a generative AI model**: You will deploy a model from the Foundry model catalog, interact with it in the playground, and test its responses using prompts.
+3. **Deploy and test a generative AI model**: Deploy a model from the Microsoft Foundry model catalog and interact with it in the playground using natural language prompts.

-4. **Connect an application to the Foundry resource**: You will configure a sample client application using the project endpoint, API key, and model deployment name to interact with the deployed model.
+4. **Connect an application to the Foundry project**: Configure a sample client application using the project endpoint, API key, and model deployment name to communicate with the deployed model.

+5. **Explore AI capabilities**: Use the client application to experience conversational AI, text analysis, speech services, computer vision, information extraction, and responsible AI safety guardrails.

 ## Pre-requisites